What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 More...

 Recently, a rising number of people have switched to digital platforms, and online communication has grown in popularity.
-Nowadays, an increasing number of businesses prefer to conduct job interviews online due to their flexibility and quickness.
+Nowadays, an increasing number of businesses prefer to conduct an online job interview online due to their flexibility and quickness.

 With the assistance of Bluebird IT recruiters, we'll walk you through the fundamentals and important techniques that will enable you to be truly productive and make the greatest possible impression during your online job interview.